dominiksalvet/asus-fan-control/readme.md

 ## Usage

-The program is **executed automatically whenever necessary** to keep the effect of a permanent change.
+Asus-fan-control is **executed automatically whenever necessary** to keep the effect of a permanent change.
 Nevertheless, it is possible to invoke it manually as shown below:

 ```sh
 sudo asus-fan-control